sunithasomanna/PluginCiscoACI/README.md

     odimPassword: Od!m12$4
    ```

-8. Update the following mandatory parameters in the plugin configuration file:
+5. Update the following parameters in the plugin configuration file:

-   - **hostname**: Hostname of the cluster node where the Cisco ACI plugin will be installed.
-   - **lbHost**: IP address of the cluster node where the Cisco ACI plugin will be installed.
-   - **lbPort**: Default port is 30084.
+   - **eventListenerNodePort**: The port used for listening to the ACI plugin events.
+Default port is 30086.

-   - **aciPluginRootServiceUUID**: RootServiceUUID to be used by the Cisco ACI plugin service.
+   - **aciPluginRootServiceUUID**: The RootServiceUUID to be used by the ACI plugin service.
+To generate an UUID, run the following command:

+     `uuidgen`

+     Copy the output and paste it as the value for rootServiceUUID.

+   - **lbHost**: Default value is aciplugin for one node cluster configuration.
+For three node cluster configuration,  \(haDeploymentEnabled is true\), lbHost is the virtual IP address configured in Nginx and Keepalived.

+   - **lbPort**: Default port is 30086.
+It is the same as eventListenerNodePort for one node cluster configuration.
+For three node cluster configuration, \(haDeploymentEnabled is true\), lbPort is the Nginx API node port configured in the Nginx plugin configuration file.

+   - **apicHost**: The IP address of the machine where Cisco APIC UI is launched.

+   - **apicUserName**: The Cisco APIC username.

+   - **apicPassword**: The Cisco APIC password.

+   - **odimURL**: The URL of the ODIMRA API service.
+URL is https://api:45000.

+   - **odimUserName**: The username of the default administrator account of Resource Aggregator for ODIM.

+   - **odimPassword**: The encrypted password of the default administrator account of Resource Aggregator for ODIM.
+     To generate the encrypted password, run the following command:

+     ```
+     $ echo -n '<odimra_password>' \
+     | openssl pkeyutl -encrypt -inkey \
+     ~/R4H60-11004/odim-controller/\
+     scripts/certs/\
+     <deploymentid>/odimra_rsa.private \
+     -pkeyopt rsa_padding_mode:oaep \
+     -pkeyopt rsa_oaep_md:sha512|openssl
+     \
+     base64 -A
+     ```

-   Other parameters can either be empty or have default values.
+   Other parameters can have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).

-9. Generate the Helm package for the Cisco ACI plugin on the deployment node:
+6. Generate the Helm package for the Cisco ACI plugin on the deployment node:

    1. Navigate to `odim-controller/helmcharts/aciplugin`.